Gender studies: Hungary

 Gender studies programs were banned in Hungary in October 2018.
 In a statement released by Hungarian Prime Minister Viktor Orbán's office, a spokesperson stated that "The government's standpoint is that people are born either male or female, and we do not consider it acceptable for us to talk about socially constructed genders rather than biological sexes."
 The ban has attracted criticism from several European universities which offer the program, among them the Budapest-based Central European University, whose charter was revoked by the government, and is widely seen as part of the Hungarian ruling party's move away from democratic principles.

 China

 The Central People's Government supports studies of gender and social development of gender in history and practices that lead to gender equality.
 Citing Mao Zedong's philosophy, "Women hold up half the sky", this may be seen as continuation of equality of men and women introduced as part of Cultural Revolution.

 Romania

 The Romanian Senate approved by broad majority in June 2020 an update of National Education Law that would ban theories and opinions on gender identity according to which gender is a separate concept from biological sex.
 In December 2020, the Constitutional Court of Romania overturned the ban; earlier, President Klaus Iohannis had challenged the bill.

+United States

+The United States currently allows academic institutions to offer courses in gender and sexuality studies, women's studies, feminist studies, queer studies and LGBT studies.
+Institutions that offer such courses include Harvard, Stanford, USC, UCLA, Lehigh University, and Lafayette College.

+Donald Trump issued Executive Order 14168 during his second presidency, which called for, among other things, "end[ing] the Federal funding of gender ideology."